okputadora/JSpromisesDemo/readme.md

 ## 4. What are some problems with this?
 ❓ Compare this function with the first one.
 What have we lost here?
 (Hint: look at the keywords)

 We've lost the ability to use `return` and `throw`.
 Who cares?
-Well since we've lost `return` and `throw` we've also lost our call stack.
-We've lost our place in the stack and are relying entirely on side effects (callbacks) for the execution of our code.
-When you use `return` and `throw` in synchronous functions, the code stops running.
+Well since we've lost `return` and `throw` we've lost our place in the stack and are relying entirely on side effects (callbacks) for the execution of our code.
+When you use `return` and `throw` in synchronous functions, the code stops running (It doesn't continue on the code after it).
 In other words, the code functions in a predictable manner.
 When we use callbacks on the otherhand, there could be code that runs after the callback, there's nothing stopping a callback from being executed twice...in short, there's no guarantees.

 So, in summary the problems we've created are...

   * Callback hell (fetching data that depends on previous data is hard)
-  * We can't use `return` or `throw` (who cares?)
+  * We can't use `return` or `throw` and we've lost our call stack.

 But also...
   * Asynchronous loops can be hard  // IF we have time